allefeld/idaho/notes.md

 search-based collections

-store only relative url for posters, use different sizes in cells and in details

-consolidate repetitive HTML by using Jinja functionality move `render`, `render_tile` functionality to `app.py`? semanticize HTML:
+consolidate repetitive HTML by using Jinja functionality semanticize HTML:
 -   `<div class="header">` → `<header>`
 -   `<div class="entries">` → `<main>`